 You studied at the Institute of Sonology in The Hague.
 Where does your interest in the sonic come from?
 Were you always more interested in sound as such, than in music?

-As a kid I studied classical guitar for couple of years, played in a hardcore/punk band, and always found myself searching for the extremes.
+As a kid I studied classical guitar for a couple of years, played in a hardcore/punk band, and always found myself searching for the extremes.
 I travelled a lot, musically.
-In the end I found a comfortable place where I am now – approaching music and sound from different perspectives, free of the preconceived notions.
+In the end I found a comfortable place where I am now – approaching music and sound from different perspectives, free of preconceived notions.

 How would you describe your approach to sound?

-After finishing your studies, you decided to return to your home country Slovakia and established the label LOM.
+After finishing your studies, you decided to return to your home country, Slovakia, and established the label, LOM.
 Can you talk about the imprint?

-In general I like to do field recording with unusual microphone techniques (untraditional mic. placement), or unusual microphones – hydrophones, contact or electromagnetic mics.
+In general, I like to do field recording with unusual microphone techniques (untraditional mic. placement), or unusual microphones – hydrophones, contact, or electromagnetic mics.
 Recently I’ve also been experimenting with ultrasonic bat detectors in my work, which is very inspiring.